cokobi/GithubETL/README.md

 This is far more than the 1,000-result cap, making a simple monthly query impossible.

 **Solution (Daily Chunking and Pagination):**
 To solve this, we break the extraction into smaller, manageable chunks:

-	1. **Daily Chunking**: The 'main.py' script runs a loop for every day in the desired year.
-						   For each day, it calls the 'fetch_one_date' function (from 'extractor.py').
+1.  **Daily Chunking**: The `main.py` script runs a loop for every day in the desired year.
+For each day, it calls the `fetch_one_date` function (from `extractor.py`).
 This assumes that no single day has more than 1,000 results.
-						   This assumption should be validated against the 'total_count' logged for each day.
+This assumption is validated against the `total_count` logged for each day.
-	2. **Pagination**: The 'fetch_one_date' function handles the 100-item-per-page limit.
-					   It runs an internal loop, requesting 'page=1', 'page=2', etc., for that single day, using the 'fetch_page' function for each request.
+2.  **Pagination**: The `fetch_one_date` function handles the 100-item-per-page limit.
+It runs an internal loop, requesting `page=1`, `page=2`, etc., for that single day, using the `fetch_page` function for each request.
 It stops when the API returns an empty list of items.
 3.  **Risk and Validation**: This process involves thousands of API calls.
 A single call failure (e.g., a network error) could cause data loss.
-								To mitigate this, the 'fetch_page' function logs the 'total_count' for each day and implements a robust 'try/except' block with a retry mechanism.
-								For a full validation, the final 'total_count' in the database should be compared against the sum of the logs.
+To mitigate this, the `fetch_page` function logs the `total_count` for each day and implements a robust `try/except` block with a retry mechanism.
+For a full validation, the final `total_count` in the database should be compared against the sum of the logs.

 ### 2. Transform